martindevnow/bb2/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Barf Bento, please send an e-mail to Brianna Martin at briannam@martindevnow.com.
+If you discover a security vulnerability within Barf Bento, please send an e-mail to Brianna Martin at benm@martindevnow.com.
 All security vulnerabilities will be promptly addressed.

 ## License

-Barf Bento is software licensed under a [Proprietary license](https://en.wikipedia.org/wiki/Proprietary_software).
+B.A.R.F.
+Bento is software licensed under a [Proprietary license](https://en.wikipedia.org/wiki/Proprietary_software).